webeweb/smsmode-library/DOCUMENTATION.md

 // or use an access token.
 // $provider->getAuthentication()->setAccessToken("accessToken");

-// Creates a Transferring credits model.
+// Create a Transferring credits model.
 $model = new TransferringCreditsRequest();
 $model->setCreditAmount(212);
 $model->setTargetPseudo("targetPseudo");

-// Calls the API and get the response.
+// Call the API and get the response.
 $response = $provider->transferringCredits($model);

 // Handle the response.